klaasnienhuis/devfab/docs/guide/studio/lighting.md

 <CodePenEmbed id="XWoKBqY/3085e42855a2d9bbb54fdcd4e971d81b" tab="result" />

-This example scene contains three different lights.
-One thing that stands out when you get the properties of each of these ligths, is that they all return the same number of properties.
+This example scene contains three different lights: a spotlight, a directional light and a point light.
+One thing that stands out when you get the properties of each of these ligths, is that they all return the same number of properties (with different values).
 This list of properties does not match the properties that are available in the editor.
 You get some extra properties for certain lights and other properties are not available in the API.
 We have to make do :raised_eyebrow:

 ### Spot light

 This is the data of the spotlight.
 I've removed the matrix data for now.
+All of these properties are used by the spotlight.
+We're missing the `Shadows bias` and `Softness` properties.

 ```js
 {